LittleLadySunshine/javascripting.js/README.md

   * [Semaphore](https://semaphoreapp.com/galvanize-dev/students-gschool-it--2)
 * Deployed to Heroku (see below)

 ## Contributing
 * [Style Guide](https://github.com/styleguide)

 ### Development Environment

 1. Copy config/database.yml.example to config/database.yml.
 Configure for your local database settings.
-1. Run `rake db:create:all` to create the databases.
+1. Run `rake db:create db:schema:load` to create the databases.
 1. Copy the .env.example to .env and fill in the values you need from the localhost Development Environment application registered under the Galvanize-IT Github organization.
 1. Run 'rake db:seed' to create the local cohort and admin user
+1. Run 'rake db:seed' to create the local cohort and admin user

+NOTE: to log in as a student and an instructor locally, you'll need to create two separate github accounts.

 ### Setup git duet (optional)